 Government Information While the Library is Closed

-FALL SEMESTER 2020: The Michael Schwartz Library building is temporarily open only to our university community.
+SPRING SEMESTER 2021: The Michael Schwartz Library building is temporarily open only to our university community.

 Under normal circumstances, Federal depository resources are available and usable for all library patrons regardless of library affiliation, disability, age, residency, or other customer status.

 However, in a letter sent to all Depository Coordinators on May 21, 2020, the Government Publishing Office's Superintendent of Documents Laurie Hall addressed questions concerning access to Government resources as libraries reopen in the pandemic.

 - "It is GPO’s position that temporarily restricting physical access to the library is acceptable, as these precautions were put in place for the health and safety of library staff and for those you serve.
 We are aware that this temporary situation may last weeks or months, although we all hope that depository libraries will be in a position to restore full admittance as soon as possible."

 We share that hope, and it is our intention to re-open our doors to all just as soon as it is safe to do so.

 IF YOU NEED ACCESS TO GOVERNMENT DOCUMENTS NOW